Bayesian Neural Networks for Macroeconomic Analysis: Macroeconomic forecasting using BNNs

+For employment growth, the variable for which we find the strongest gains, the pattern is different.
+For layers one and two, tanh receives the largest posterior weight with the remaining three activation functions having similar mean estimates of $\omega_{\ell, q}^{(m)}$.
+For the output layer, we again find that sigmoid becomes substantially more important, receiving a weight of around 38 percent while tanh still dominates and receives over 54 percent of posterior weights.

+This brief discussion shows that in the predictive exercise, our BNNs do not generate strong forecasts by relying on a single activation function but by averaging over all four of them (in particular for the deep model and hidden layers below the output layer).
+In the case of the deep BNN, the model places substantial posterior weight on sigmoid and tanh, a pattern that also shows up for the shallow model but in a much more attenuated manner.

-\subsection{The relationship between in-sample fit and out-of-sample predictability}
+\subsubsection{The relationship between in-sample fit and out-of-sample predictability}

-The results up to this point tell a story that flexible models help in the tails, are competitive in normal times and, depending on the dataset, the nature of nonlinearities might be subject to structural breaks or a combination of different types of nonlinearities induced by different activation functions.
-In this sub-section we ask whether neural networks extract information from $\bm x_t$ that linear models can not exploit and how this impacts predictive accuracy (measured again through LPLs).
+The results up to this point tell a story that flexible models help in extreme periods and are competitive in normal times.
+We now ask whether neural networks extract information from $\bm x_t$ that linear models can not exploit and how this impacts predictive accuracy (measured again through LPLs).

-To achieve this, we compute the amount of variation explained through the conditional mean piece (labeled R2) of the best performing neural network for each application and the linear regression model.
+To achieve this, we compute the amount of variation explained through the conditional mean piece (labeled R2) for \texttt{shallow-NN-flex} and \texttt{deep-NN-flex}.
 These R2s are computed recursively and put in relation to the corresponding $t$-by-$t$ LPL using a simple scatter plot.
 The scatter plots are provided in Figure \ref{fig:scatter_lpl_r2}.
 The horizontal line at zero implies that if a point is below zero, the linear regression model produces superior density forecasts whereas in the opposite case, the BNN is forecasting better.
 Points to the left of the vertical line (which stands at one) imply less explanatory power of the BNN whereas points to the right indicate that the conditional mean part of the BNN explains more of the variation in the response as the linear model.